jiachzou/jiachzou.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have been Course Assistant for 6 Stanford classes so far, cumulatively serving _~400_ students with evaluation score _>4 out of 5_.
+I have been Course Assistant for 4 Stanford courses so far, cumulatively serving _~400_ students with evaluation score _>4 out of 5_.

 Stanford University School of Engineering
 ------